How to Turn One Piece of Content into 10 Posts with AI

 - How to Write LinkedIn Posts That Get Views Using AI

-For example, if your main article is about starting a blog with AI, it probably includes:
+For example, if your main article is about starting a blog with AI, it may include:

 - how to choose a niche